Shopify/checkout-sheet-kit-react-native/README.md

 ### Configuration

-The SDK provides a way to customize the presented checkout experience through a `configuration` object in the Context Provider or a `configure` method on an instance of the `ShopifyCheckoutKit` class.
+The SDK provides a way to customize the presented checkout experience through a `configuration` object in the Context Provider or a `setConfig` method on an instance of the `ShopifyCheckoutKit` class.

 | Name          | Required | Default     | Description                                                                                                                                                    |